shixianwen/Artoolkit-Jevois-camera-version/README.md

 The artoolkit library is putted in the Contrib folder and our code is in the source folder.
 Also, The MakeList in the main folder is a good way to understand how to write a makefile in order to compile and link the openCV library.

 If you have any problem, pls send emails to shixianw@usc.edu

+The Markers can be found in the doc folder in the Contrib folder.